microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 Something to note is that you can still *capture* a block-scoped variable before it's declared.
 The only catch is that it's illegal to call that function before the declaration.
-If targeting ES2015, a modern runtime will throw an error; however, right now TypeScript is permissive and won't report this as an error.
+If you target ES2015, an ES2015 (or higher) runtime will throw an error; however, right now TypeScript is permissive and won't report this as an error.

 ```ts
 function foo() {